Our “Truffes de Bourgogne”

 The best to preserve the truffle is under vacuum with paper towels around the truffle.
 You need to change the paper towels every 2 days.
 You can also preserve the truffle in a jar with some rice under truffles.
 The rice absorbs the humidity.
 We can change the rice after 4 days.

-Conservation during many years.
+Conservation for many years.
 You need 5gr per person.
-Put the truffles in a glass jar et cover by cognac.
-Cognac is a good ally in cooking, it’s perfect with Burgundy’s truffle thanks to the taste.
-The truffles give the taste to the Cognac after 3 months.
+Put the truffles in a glass jar and cover with cognac.
+Cognac is a good ally in cooking, it’s a perfect pairing with the Burgundy truffle.
+The truffles give its taste to the Cognac after 3 months.

-With time truffles are softer but the taste of the mixture doesn’t change.
-By cooking, the alcohol evaporates and the tast of the truffle is staying.
-The must is to cook them with meats or terrines.
-You can also use the Cognac to blaze or for a terrine with fois gras.
+With time, truffles are softer but the taste of the mixture won’t change.
+By cooking, the alcohol evaporates and the taste of the truffle stays.
+The best is to cook them with meats or terrines.
+You can also use the Cognac to flambé or for a terrine with fois gras.

-Conservation during some months.
-The best it’s to frozen like you’ll use them.
-It’s rare to use truffle in the totality, that’s more in rod or slice.
-We cut the truffmes and then we freeze them in a greaseproof paper before put them in a container under vacuum.
+Conservation for a few months.
+The best way to freeze the truffle is in the way that you are going to use it.
+It’s rare to use truffle as a whole, we usually will cut slices or shavings.
+We cut the truffmes and then we freeze them in a greaseproof paper before put them in a vacuum sealed bag.

-We can also make truffle’s butter to frozen (30% of truffles and 70% of butter).
+We can also make truffle butter to be frozen (30% of truffles and 70% of butter).